matthewhall78/hello-world/coverLetter.md

 * I created a governance framework template to provide structure for how teams who share the need for a core capability like "form design and submission" will collaborate in an open source project model

 **Product Owner Role**
+> From Jan 2019 to Nov 2020 (Common Service Showcase Team)
-> From Jan 2019 to Jan 2022, similar to in my current role as Senior Director and in my previous role as Senior Scrum Master role, I also began this role without a team in place and needed to build and guide new team members into becoming a high functioning team:
+> From Nov 2020 to Jan 2022 (Mines Digital Trust Team)

+* Similar to in my current role as Senior Director and in my previous role as Senior Scrum Master role, I also began in both of the above roles without a team in place and needed to build and guide new team members into becoming a high functioning team:
-* Start up a new team beginning with contract procurement of developers, and
+	* Start up a new team beginning with contract procurement of developers
+	* Initiate some staff competitions for employee roles on the team
-* Build a high functioning team with contractors and some other recently hired full time staff.
+	* Coach the team towards being a high functioning team

-> Our mandate at the outset of the project was to look at a set of previously built common services and make it easy to onboard to them.
+Our mandate at the outset of the project was to look at the common components built as part of the Natural Resources Permitting Project and make them easy to onboard to.
 This began a very exciting journey into how we can evolve and modernize existing applications to take advantage of the latest architectural principles such as:

 * DevOps
 * Cloud Platforms